LizzyKate/todo-interview/README.md

 ![Todo APP]('/todo.png')

-This is a todo app that keep tracks of tasks and shows tasks are done
+This is a todo app that keeps track of tasks and shows tasks are done

 ## Features